Allenby Street bus bombing

-The Allenby Street bus bombing was a suicide bombing that occurred on September 19, 2002 on a Dan bus in the center of Tel Aviv's business district.
-Six people were killed in the attack and approximately 70 were injured.
+The Allenby Street bus bombing was a Palestinian suicide bombing that occurred on 19 September 2002 on a Dan bus in the center of Tel Aviv's business district.
+Six civilians were killed in the attack and approximately 70 were injured.
 Hamas claimed responsibility for the attack.

 The attack

 Shortly before 13:00 on Thursday, 19 September 2002, a Palestinian suicide bomber blew himself up at the front part of a crowded bus in the heart Tel Aviv's business district.
 The attack was carried out on Dan commuter bus No. 4 as the bus was passing through Allenby Street in front of the Great Synagogue of Tel Aviv.
 Six people were killed and approximately 70 were injured in the attack.

 The Palestinian Islamist militant organization Hamas claimed responsibility for the attack.

 Aftermath

 Israeli retaliation

 The Israeli government accused Yasser Arafat and the Palestinian leadership of involvement in the Second Intifada militancy campaign and in illegal arms trafficking.
 After an emergency meeting of the security cabinet, convened in wake of the bombing, Israel launched a military operation in the West Bank in which tanks and armored vehicles began a siege on the compound of Yasser Arafat in Ramallah.
 Arafat was besieged in the Mukataa compound for close to two years until his departure to a hospital in Paris in October 2004.
 Much of the Mukataa was destroyed by the IDF in the course of the siege.